ssmirr/appdev-chapters/continuous-delivery.md

 Happily, the `Procfile` runs for Review Apps just like any other apps, which takes care of the issue we ran into above.

-## Environment variables

-For our production app, we set environment variables as usual, [using the `heroku config:set` CLI or the dashboard](https://devcenter.heroku.com/articles/config-vars).
-What about for Review Apps?

 ## app.json

 In addition to a `Procfile`, Heroku allows us to include an `app.json` file in the root of our application to describe other details about how to deploy it.
 Here, we can say things like what add-ons to include, what environment variables we require, how many web and worker dynos to spin up, etc.